andry-pebrianto/koleksi-resep-server/README.md

 ## Description

-Koleksi Resep API is a Web Service which will later become the Backend for a food recipe sharing application.
+Koleksi Resep API is a Web Service which will later become the Backend for a food recipe sharing application

 ## Getting Started